-- (a) the Geneva Protocol on Arbitration Clauses of 1923; - (b) the Geneva Convention on the Execution of Foreign Arbitral Awards of 1927; - (c) the New York Convention, which entered into force in Portugal on 16 January 1995; - (d) the Inter-American Convention on International Commercial Arbitration, adopted in Panama on 30 January 1975; and - (e) the Washington Convention on the Settlement of Investment Disputes between States and Nationals of Other States, which entered into force in Portugal on 1 August 1984.
+- (a) the Geneva Protocol on Arbitration Clauses of 1923; - (b) the Geneva Convention on the Execution of Foreign Arbitral Awards of 1927;

+(d) the Inter-American Convention on International Commercial Arbitration, adopted in Panama on 30 January 1975; and

+(e) the Washington Convention on the Settlement of Investment Disputes between States and Nationals of Other States, which entered into force in Portugal on 1 August 1984.

-On a bilateral level, Portugal has signed Judiciary Cooperation Agreements with Guinea-Bissau, Mozambique, Angola, São Tomé e Príncipe, the Special Administrative Region of Macao (People's Republic of China) and Cape Verde.
+On a bilateral level, Portugal has signed Judiciary Cooperation Agreements with Guinea-Bissau, Mozambique, Angola, São Tomé and Príncipe, the Special Administrative Region of Macao (People's Republic of China) and Cape Verde.
 These bilateral agreements entered into between Portugal and other Portuguese-speaking countries equate arbitral awards to national courts' judgments and subject both decisions to the same legal regime.